MicrosoftDocs/win32/desktop-src/WmiSdk/modifying-the-system-registry.md

 ---
-Description: 'The system registry contains configuration data that the operating system, services, and applications use.'
+Description: The system registry contains configuration data that the operating system, services, and applications use.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'e16a5d4c-46a0-4798-894d-0af4cfa18f22'
+ms.assetid: e16a5d4c-46a0-4798-894d-0af4cfa18f22
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Modifying the System Registry
+title: Modifying the System Registry ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
 ---

 # Modifying the System Registry

 The system registry contains configuration data that the operating system, services, and applications use.
 Windows Management Instrumentation (WMI) has a [System Registry Provider](https://msdn.microsoft.com/library/aa393886) and the [**StdRegProv**](https://msdn.microsoft.com/library/aa393664) class with methods that use to monitor or modify the registry on the local computer or remote computers.
 The [Win32 Provider](https://msdn.microsoft.com/library/aa394388) supports the [**Win32\_Registry**](https://msdn.microsoft.com/library/aa394394) class that contains static data about the size of a registry.

 The System Registry Provider is an instance, property, and event provider that interfaces with the system registry.
-The System Registry Provider is a standard provider with the [**IWbemServices**](iwbemservices.md) interface.
+The System Registry Provider is a standard provider with the [**IWbemServices**](/windows/win32/WbemCli/nn-wbemcli-iwbemservices?branch=master) interface.
 You can use the System Registry Provider to access registry keys and information on local and remote systems.
 For more information, see [System Registry Provider](https://msdn.microsoft.com/library/aa393886).

 WMI places the [**StdRegProv**](https://msdn.microsoft.com/library/aa393664) in the root\\default namespace.
 However, you can compile the Regevent.mof file into other namespaces for other applications to use.